Bruna Soalheiros and Carles Prado-Fonts win, respectively, the Portuguese and Spanish Edition of the Prize

 This book provides a historical synthesis of yoga as a cultural, philosophical and political practice.
 The questions that motivate the book are compelling: what is yoga?
 A philosophy, a religion, a physical exercise, a lifestyle?
 More than proposing an answer to these dilemmas, the authors intend to retrace a long and diverse history of yoga, always attentive to its transformations and impacts in different historical and social contexts.
 Its merit is to offer a holistic but accessible view of yoga, while challenging exotic or proselytizing views of an old practice that has gained global contours and, consequently, new meanings.
 It is an important reading to introduce readers interested in a complex history, crossed by disputes of meaning, metamorphoses and full of symbolism.

 Pitarch Fernández, Pau.
 2019.
 Nuevas aproximaciones a la literatura japonesa [New approaches on Japanese literature].
 Barcelona: Edicions Bellaterra.

 The book organized by Pau Pitarch reflects the international renewal of the field of studies on modern Japan in the humanities and social sciences.
 This movement is visible in recent publications in several languages and linguistic-academic communities from English to Korean, through German, Japanese, Chinese and Spanish and Portuguese works.
-It is important to note that not all recently released publications on modern Japan are nipcentered, but include the reverberations of historical transformations that have taken place elsewhere, with or without immediate reverberation in Japanese life.
+It is important to note that recently released publications on modern Japan are not all centered in a Japanese perspective.
+This positive turn brings fresh air and inputs to the debates and includes reverberations of historical transformations that have taken place elsewhere, with or without immediate reverberation in Japanese life.
 Pitarch’s book amplifies this dimension by presenting a collection of 10 chapters by 11 Spanish-speaking authors who consistently produce on Japanese literature, based from Mexico and the US to Japan itself.